metosin/cloud-busting/aws/README.md

 Now you can go to the demonstration directory and create the actual AWS infrastructure.
 Change working directory to ecs-demo and read the [instructions](ecs-demo/README.md).

+### Further reading

+The [Optional Reading](optional-reading.md) document contains more in-depth discussion on the topics that are not covered by the simplified instructions to run the demonstrations.
+Also, check do check the Terraform source code in the examples.
+The resource definitions contain comments which explain briefly what the definitions are and what they mean.